SohaT7/Stock-Analysis/README.md

 ![Array for tickers](https://github.com/SohaT7/Stock-Analysis/blob/main/Code_Initializing%20Array.png)

-The Total Daily Volume, Starting Price, and Ending Price were extracted for each stock in each run through the loop.
+The Total Daily Volume, Starting Price, and Ending Price were extracted and displayed as output for each stock in each run through the loop.

 ![Original Code](https://github.com/SohaT7/Stock-Analysis/blob/main/Code_Original%20Code.png)